Nightshift (song): Release and reception

-"Nightshift" became their biggest hit after Richie's departure, peaking at number three for the week of April 20, 1985, on both the Billboard Hot 100 and UK Singles Chart, and rising to number one on the Hot Black Singles chart; the single also became a success on the Adult Contemporary and the Hot Dance Music/Maxi-Singles Sales charts in the first half of that year.
+"Nightshift" became their biggest hit after Richie's departure, peaking at number three on both the UK Singles Chart (for the week of March 3, 1985) and the Billboard Hot 100 (for the week of April 20, 1985), and rising to number one on the Hot Black Singles chart; the single also became a success on the Adult Contemporary and the Hot Dance Music/Maxi-Singles Sales charts in the first half of that year.
 It was the group's final top ten hit.

 Although the band was against the label decision to release it as a single, it won a Grammy Award in 1985 for Best Vocal R&B Performance by a Duo/Group.

 John Leland of Spin said the song, "puts the group back on the map with a vengeance.
 Its spare, lilting Caribbean groove dispenses with the group's penchant for schmaltz, and new lead singer J. D. Nicholas' sweet tenor is all late-night yearning."